Clinton High School (Arkansas)

 Clinton High School is a comprehensive public high school in Clinton, Arkansas, United States that serves grades 10 through 12.
-It is one of three public high schools in Van Buren County and the only high school managed by the Clinton School District4.
+It is one of three public high schools in Van Buren County and the only high school managed by the Clinton School District.

 The school, as the only high school of its district, serves Clinton, most of Dennard, Scotland, and Alread.

+History

+Beginning in the 2005-2006 school year, the former high school components of the K-12 schools in Alread and Scotland merged into Clinton High School.
+The respective school districts, Alread School District and Scotland School District, had consolidated the previous year.

 Academics

 The assumed course of study is the Smart Core curriculum developed by the Arkansas Department of Education.
 Students may engage in regular and Advanced Placement (AP) coursework and exams that provide an opportunity for college credit prior to graduation.
 Clinton High School is accredited by ADE.The school also has a very good alternative learning environment program (ALE) for grades 8-12 put on by arch ford that is across the street from the main high school building it is a smaller setting and more 1 on 1 with its students.